carlosgivisiez/ety-boilerplate/readme.md

 # Introduction

 This is a minimal boilerplate for a Restful API.
 There is no restrictions on your project structure neither on the packages you choose to remove.
-All configurations files are on the root, and some packages setups is defined inside `package.json`.
+All configurations files are on the root, and some packages setups are defined inside `package.json`.

 With this project you have scripts, building, testing, validation, dependency injection, logger, decorator, dotenv, linting and pre-commit hook.
 Everything configurated so you can start coding.

-# Pre-requisites
+# Prerequisites

 This project uses yarn as package manager and node to run javascript.
 You need to install those on your machine in order to run the project.